salesforce/bazel-eclipse/docs/install.md

 ### Installing Eclipse

 Download the latest release of [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-java-developers).
-The feature is built against a [recent version](../tools/eclipse_jars) of the Eclipse SDK, so older versions won't work.
+The feature is built against a of the Eclipse SDK, so older versions won't work.

 **Launching Eclipse**